You are currently viewing Raise Funds for Startup India

 Loading

-New businesses called start-ups were established with the goal of creating an original good or service, marketing it, and making buyers find it hard to refuse and unbeatable.
+New businesses called startups were established with the goal of creating an original good or service, marketing it, and making buyers find it hard to refuse and unbeatable.

-You might be most familiar with start-ups in big tech—think Facebook, Amazon, Apple, Netflix, and Google, sometimes known as the FAANG stocks—but start-ups also include businesses like WeWork, Peloton, and Beyond Meat.
+You might be most familiar with start-ups in big tech—think Facebook, Amazon, Apple, Netflix, and Google, sometimes known as the FAANG stocks—but start-ups include businesses like WeWork, Peloton, and Beyond Meat.

 A company wants to develop a completely original template.
 In the case of the food business, that would entail providing meal kits, such as Blue Apron or Dinnerly, to give the same service as restaurants—a chef-prepared meal—but with convenience and variety that sit-down establishments can’t match.
 Because of this, restaurants now have access to tens of millions of potential clients instead of just a few hundred.

-Start-ups strive for growth and speed
+Startups strive for growth and speed

-Start-ups often want to quickly increase their consumer bases while simultaneously improving their offerings.
+Start-ups often want to quickly increase their consumer bases while improving their offerings.
 This assists them in gaining steadily higher market shares, which in turn enables them to raise more money, which in turn enables them to expand their product offerings and customer base.

 How Are New Businesses Funded?

-Start-ups typically raise capital through many rounds of funding:
+Startups typically raise capital through many rounds of funding:

-The founders, their friends, and family invest in the company at a stage called bootstrapping.
+• The founders, their friends, and family invest in the company at a stage called bootstrapping.

-The next step is seed capital from so-called “angel investors,” wealthy people who invest in start-up businesses.
+• The next step is seed capital from so-called “angel investors,” wealthy people who invest in start-up businesses.

-Last but not least, a business may choose to go public and accept investment through an initial public offering (IPO), a special purpose acquisition company (SPAC), or a direct listing on a stock market.
+• Last, a business may choose to go public and accept investment through an initial public offering (IPO), a special purpose acquisition company (SPAC), or a direct listing on a stock market.

-A public firm is open to investment from anybody, and the start-up founders and early supporters can sell their shares for a significant profit.
+• A public firm is open to investment from anybody, and the start-up founders and early supporters can sell their shares for a significant profit.

 It’s important to note that the Securities Exchange Commission (SEC) feels that authorised investors’ high incomes and net worth’s assist insulate them from potential loss, therefore the early phases of start-up funding are only available to individuals with very deep wallets.

-According to a paper written by UC Berkeley and Stanford experts, the overwhelming majority—about 90%—of companies fail.
+According to a paper by UC Berkeley and Stanford experts, the overwhelming majority—about 90%—of companies fail.
 While everyone desires the more than 200,000% return Peter Thiel witnessed on his investment into a little firm named Facebook, the vast majority—about 90%—of start-ups fail.
-This means that early-stage investors very much risk receiving no return on their capital.
+This means that early-stage investors risk receiving no return on their capital.

-Funding your start-upbusiness in India
+Funding your startup business in India

 Are you launching a company?

-You know you will succeed because you are holding on to a brilliant concept and also the determination to do it!!
+You know you will succeed because you are holding on to a brilliant concept and the determination to do it!!

 Have you ever considered the money or finance needed to realise your dream?